City Airport: A brief history

 London City Airport opened in 1987 despite a campaign by local residents who felt it was wrong to build an airport so close to where people live in one of the poorest boroughs in the country, Newham.

-The airport promised it would be just served by quiet planes: so-called ‘whispering jets’.
-However, these promises were never kept.
-City has in the last few years received permission for a 50% increase in the number of planes using the airport which would permit 111,000 planes to use the airport each year.
+The airport promised it would be just served by small, quiet planes.
+But these promises were never kept.
+City has in the last few years received permission for a 50% increase in the number of planes using the airport which from 2019 will cap the number of planes to allowed to use the airport at 111,000.
+At present around 84,000 planes use it each year.
 The quieter turbo-prop aircraft are gradually being replaced by jets.

-The increased number of jets using the airport has a big effect on the local area and the communities living under City's flight paths.
+The increase number of jets using the airport has a big effect on the area.
 For many people close to the areas the noise from the turbo-props was bearable; the noise of the jets is not.
-The jets require wider take-off paths, so new take-off paths were introduced with the result that wide swathes of east London are now suffering noise nuisance.
-Many areas get Heathrow aircraft as well – some of the east London boroughs are the most heavily overflown in London.
-People around the airport also complain of air pollution problems.
+The jets require wider take-off paths so new take-off paths were introduced in 2009 with the result that wide swathes of East London are now suffering noise nuisance.

 For a more detailed history click here.